Accelerated Reader Bookfinder

 Computers may be used for a one-hour time limit.

-If you need to print or think you need a longer period of time for take a test or apply for a job, we recommend you use a computer on the second floor.
+If you need to print or think you need a longer period of time to take a test or apply for a job, we recommend you use a computer on the second floor.

 To use the public Internet computers on the second floor